hzeller/rpi-rgb-led-matrix/README.md

 Overview
 --------
-The 32x32 or 16x32 RGB LED matrix panels can be scored at [AdaFruit][ada] or eBay.
+The 32x32 or 16x32 RGB LED matrix panels can be scored at [Sparkfun][sparkfun], [AdaFruit][ada] or eBay.
 If you are in China, I'd try to get them directly from some manufacturer or Taobao.

 The `RGBMatrix` class provided in `include/led-matrix.h` does what is needed to control these.
 You can use this as a library in your own projects or just